“Decommissioning: Time To Think Different, Time To Act Different”

 - Our Speaker

-Graeme Fergusson is the MD of Decom Energy Limited, the parent company of Fairfield Energy
+Graeme Fergusson is the MD of of Fairfield Decom Limited, a sister company of Fairfield Energy Limited.

 Graeme joined Fairfield in September 2011, initially as Group Controller, before progressing to become Head of Finance and Company Secretary later in his tenure, when he was instrumental in delivering the commercial aspects of the transition of the Fairfield Group to become a decommissioning operator.